How are you at following recipes to the letter? Me? Incapable. This is how this Instant Pot All-in-One Lamb Shanks recipes came about.

 - Remove the lamb shanks and add the garlic, shallots, carrots and baby new potatoes, fry for about 5 minutes, then deglaze with a bit of the red wine and a wooden spoon.
 To deglaze just scrape the bottom of the pot with the wooden spoon to remove any burnt on bits.

-- Press Keep Warm / Cancel and add the bay leaves, lemon zest, lemon juice, vegetable stock, red wine, cinnamon, marjoram, parsley, salt and black pepper.
+- Cancel Sauté.
+Add the bay leaves, lemon zest, lemon juice, stock, red wine, cinnamon, marjoram, parsley, salt and black pepper.
 Stir then place the lamb shanks on top, pressing down a bit.

-- Lock the lid in, steam release handle set to Sealing, press Manual and programme 40 minutes by pressing the + and – buttons.
-Let it do a natural release at the end (i.e. let the float valve drop back down on its own at the end).
+- Lock the lid in, steam release set to Sealing, pressure cook for 40 minutes.
+Let it do a natural pressure release at the end (i.e. let the float valve drop back down on its own at the end).
 This of course means it’s time to go put your feet up.
+You can let the rest of the steam trapped inside 15 minutes after pressure cooking finishes BUT it's best to let it do a full natural pressure release until the float valve pops back down (unless it's taking over an hour, in which case make sure you follow my instructions to give it a good clean.

-- If it’s too liquid at the end, press Keep Warm / Cancel and then press Sauté followed by Adjust to set the Instant Pot to More and let it bubble away with the lid off until it reduces to the consistency you want.
-Of course you can also blend the juices with the shallots, reserving the carrots and potatoes to serve, to make a delicious gravy.
+- If it’s too liquid at the end, remove the lid and set to Sauté.
+Let it bubble away with the lid off until it reduces to the consistency you want.
+You could also blend the juices with the shallots, reserving the carrots and potatoes to serve, to make a delicious sauce / gravy.

 - Serve with the lemon wedges and fresh parsley (if using).
 It’s really nice with a good dollop of Dijon mustard.